Avijit009/Data-Cleaning/README.md

 4. Removing Unnecessary Rows/Columns

-Finally, I removed any unnecessary rows or columns that were not relevant to the analysis.
+Finally, I removed any unnecessary row (row_num) that were not relevant to the analysis.
 This step ensured that the dataset was as streamlined and efficient as possible for further use.